petehamilton/digest-email/README.md

     - `title` - The title for the item
     - `body` - The body for the item

-Fields are parsed using markdown so the body can be easily customised
+Fields are parsed as markdown using [Maruku](https://github.com/bhollis/maruku) so the body can be easily customised

 - Footer
 Must contain: